 The founders who say AI changed their business are not the ones using more AI tools.
 They are the ones who crossed the line from asking AI questions to delegating outcomes to AI.
 That line is available to you right now.
 The only thing on the other side of it is the decision to find your constraint first and build your first agent workflow around it.

-How to Cross From Level One to Level Two This Week
+How Can You Cross From Level One to Level Two Right Now?

 The path from chat to automation does not require a technical team or a six-month implementation project.
 It requires identifying one process that has a clear trigger and a clear desired outcome, then connecting the AI to the tool that holds the relevant data and the tool that sends the relevant output.